Photo by Megan Winkler Photography

 “There’s always a great opportunity to ask about the product your buying, ask about the apples – we specialize in fruit here at Dillon Fruit Farm, so apples and peaches and berries, so you can ask about the fruit, how you pick it, learn about the seasons that they’re ripe, and we love recipe swaps.” -Katherine Miller, Dillon Fruit Farm

 Another common topic in the world of local food is how the dollar is split when shopping at the farmers’ market versus the grocery store.
 That dollar spent at the farmers’ market supports your local community while that dollar spent at the grocery store is split many ways and has very minimal impact on your local economy.
 But let’s take a look at this from a slightly different angle and talk about the number of jobs created per revenue dollar.

-A 2016 study found that for every dollar of sales, direct marketers generate twice as much economic activity within the region, as compared to producers who are not involved in direct marketing.
+A 2016 study by UC Davis found that for every dollar of farm sales, direct marketers generate twice as much economic activity within the region, as compared to producers who are not involved in direct marketing.
 The study went on to reveal that for every $1 million in revenue, direct-market farms create almost 32 local jobs whereas larger wholesale growers create only 10.5 jobs.

 The saying “vote with your dollars” is so incredibly important here.
 When you spend those dollars at the farmers’ market, you’re creating job opportunities and a flourishing economy right around you.
 You’re supporting the continued growth of a strong local food economy.